 Page Templates make a Dynamics 365 Portal developer’s work much faster and more streamlined.
 Templates let us stop worrying about exactly how each individual Portal Web Page will look and feel once it’s displayed on the web.
 Instead, we can focus on page content and on types of pages.

 This blog will explain the following aspects of Portal Page Templates:

-Note: Portals in D365 are now officially called “Power Apps Portals,” but are often still referred to as “Dynamics 365 Portals.”
+Note: Portals in Dynamics 365 are now officially called “Power Pages“.
+They were previously called “Power Apps Portals”, but are often still referred to as “Dynamics 365 Portals.”

 The Purpose of Page Templates in Dynamics 365

 When it comes to web development, it’s guaranteed you will need different types of pages to handle your various needs.